A16

 Possible Causes

-Blocked condensate trap, Frozen or kinked condensate drain hose, Faulty condensate level switch, Improper condensate line slope
+Blocked condensate trap, frozen or kinked condensate drain hose, faulty condensate level switch, improper condensate line slope

 How to Fix / Troubleshooting

 - Inspect drain line: Trace the condensate hose from the IVT furnace to the drain.
 Look for kinks, sags filled with water, or freezing in unheated spaces.
-Straighten or thaw as needed.
+Straighten or thaw it as needed.

 - Clean condensate trap: Remove the trap assembly according to the IVT manual.
 Flush it with clean water to remove sludge, scale, or debris.
 Reassemble, ensuring all seals are tight.